sohamm17/pipe_schedule/README.md

-## Artifact of "End-to-end Scheduling of Real-time Task Pipelines on Multiprocessors"
+# Artifacts of "End-to-end Scheduling of Real-time Task Pipelines on Multiprocessors"

 ### Constraint Solvers